dropshipping vs affiliate marketing

 • Dropshipping store owner: Receives the order through their online platform and sends the details to the manufacturer.

-• Manufacturer: Processes the order from the store owner, produces the item, and ships it directly to the shopper.
+• Manufacturer: Processes the order from the store owner, produces or sources the item, and ships it directly to the shopper.

 Dropshipping pros